beatum/kvadrait/README.md

-# TEST CASE / FOR DVEBUKVY
+# TEST CASE / FOR KVADRA-IT

 This project is scaffolded by Ivan Semernyakov <direct@beatum-group.ru>